-The rooms are simply incredible, and even the cheapest rooms are some of the best in the entire city.
+The rooms are simply incredible, and even the cheapest rooms are some of the best out of all the Yokohama hotels.

 Disclaimer – We visited Japan as part of a marketing campaign with the tourism board to promote emerging destinations in the country.
 All thoughts, opinions and bottles of sake consumed are, as always, our own.